yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/d175b.jpg" class="small-img" alt="red prawn durian">
 <img src="/assets/images/ongoingmycultivars/d175d.jpg" class="small-img" alt="red prawn durian">

 Also known as Penang Red Prawn ('True Red Prawn').
+Some people try to pass off Thai Puangmanee as D175 (but Puangmanee is very green and tastes of a flat sweet, while D175 is usually ash gray and has a complex bittersweet with light fermentation)
 - Rugby shape
 - Usually ash gray husk colour (not because it is not fresh)
 - Bittersweet